 - This is an age-old trick but putting a small container filled with baking soda in the back of the fridge does wonders for stinky smells!
 I bought some strawberries the other day and within hours of bringing them home my fridge was super stinky!
 I put some baking soda in the back of the fridge and by that night the smell was GONE!

-- Before you go to the grocery store, take an inventory of what you already have so you don’t overspend.
+- Before you go to the grocery store, take an inventory of what you already have so you don’t overspend as you are creating your grocery list.
 Go one step further and plan next week’s meals around the things you already have.

 - I will probably do an entire post on this one day because it is my favorite thing, but I use my Google Calendar to set a reminder for me to clean the fridge out every Tuesday (Wednesday is my Grocery Shopping day).
 If I didn’t have this I am sure I wouldn’t be nearly as diligent about that chore.